-If you become pregnant before losing weight, you'll be tested for gestational diabetes.
+If you are obese in pregnancy, you'll be offered a test for gestational diabetes.

 You may also be referred to an anaesthetist to discuss issues such as pain relief in labour.
-You're more likely to need an epidural, because very overweight women are more likely to have an instrumental delivery (ventouse or forceps or a caesarean section), and it can be difficult for an epidural to be given.
+You're more likely to have an instrumental delivery (ventouse or forceps or a caesarean section), and it can be difficult for an epidural to be given.

-If you're overweight, discuss your birth options with a midwife or doctor.
+Talk to your midwife or doctor about your birth options.
 Ask if there are any particular safety concerns for you around giving birth at home or in a birthing pool.